AEA membership is available to anyone interested in promoting Armenian scholarship in

 Gevorkyan, Aleksandr V. and O. Canuto (eds).
 2016.
 Financial Deepening and Post-Crisis Development in Emerging Markets: Current

 Perils and Future Dawns.
 New York: Palgrave Macmillan

 Gevorkyan, Aleksandr V. and Kvangraven, I. H. 2016.
 Assessing Recent Determinants of Borrowing Costs in Sub-Saharan Africa.
 Review

 of Development Economics 20(4): 721-738.
 DOI:10.1111/rode.12195

 Hakobyan, Shushanik.
 2018.
 Do Anti-dumping Duties Still Matter?
 The Curious Case of Aluminum Foil, World Trade Review 17(4): 557-

 Hakobyan, Shushanik (forthcoming).
 Export Competitiveness of Developing Countries and U.S. Trade Policy, The World Economy

 Hakobyan, S. and McLaren, J. 2016.
 Looking for Local Labor Market Effects of the NAFTA, The Review of Economics and Statistics 98(4):

-Jerbashian, Vahagn and A. Kochanova. (forthcoming).
-The Impact of Telecommunication Technologies on Competition in Services and
+Jerbashian, Vahagn and A. Kochanova.
+2017.
+The Impact of Telecommunication Technologies on Competition in Services and Goods

 Jerbashian, Vahagn 2016.
 Knowledge Licensing in a Model of R&D-driven Endogenous Growth.
 B.E.
 Journal of Macroeconomics 16(2):